When is the best time to plant a burning bush?

 The best time to plant a burning bush shrub is fall or early spring.

-Taking into account when should you plant a burning bush?A • Fall (September to mid-October) or spring are the optimum times for planting burning bush.
+In view of this, when should you plant a burning bush?A • Fall (September to mid-October) or spring are the optimum times for planting burning bush.
 The most common form available in the nursery trade is the dwarf Euonymus alatus 'Compactus,' which grows to the approximate dimensions of 6 to 8 feet tall and wide.

-Given this circumstance, what is the best month to plant shrubs?Once the weather begins to cool, fall is a great time to plant many perennials, bulbs, shrubs and trees.
+Similarly, what is the best month to plant shrubs?Once the weather begins to cool, fall is a great time to plant many perennials, bulbs, shrubs and trees.
 In fact, for many of these plants fall is the BEST time to plant.
 Plant shrubs and trees, they will establish root systems by the time spring rolls around.

-Moreover, why are burning bushes illegal?Read on to learn more.
+Accordingly, we may wonder why are burning bushes illegal?Read on to learn more.
 Is burning bush invasive?
 Your garden center is right - burning bush (Euonymus alatus) and all its cultivars have been identified as a threat to natural areas because they seed in so prolifically and become dominant, forcing out other important plants.